calebedwards21/SprinklerController/README.md

 - `Python3 -m venv env-name`
 > Activate with the command `source env-name/bin/activate`

+We will all want the same version of Python with the same packages After creating the virtual environment install the pip packages from requirements.txt `python3 -m pip install -r requirements.txt`
+>This way you will not need to install any of the pip packages required below

 ## Installations
 ### Sklearn
 - pip install -U scikit-learn